 For a spherical array you need a grid to place the secondary sources on the sphere.
 At the moment we provide grids with the Toolbox, that can be found in the corresponding folder of the data repository.
 You have to specify your desired grid, for example conf.secondary_sources.grid = 'equally_spaced_points'.
 The secondary_source_positions() functions will then automatically download the desired grid from that web page and stores it under <\$SFS_MAIN_PATH>/data.
-If the download is not working (which can happen especially under Matlab and Windows) you can alternatively checkout or download the whole data repository to the data folder.
+If the download is not working (which can happen especially under Matlab and Windows) you can alternatively checkout or download the whole data repository to the data folder, or use the gauss grid which is calculated on the fly.